Katspaw Dinghy

 The Aluminum

-Being constructed of aluminum the boat has no possibility of floating in a swamped condition, therefore the aluminum version of the Catspaw Dinghy will require flotation, which is neatly placed under the rowing stations
+Being constructed of aluminum the boat has no possibility of floating in a swamped condition, therefore the aluminum version of the Catspaw Dinghy incorporates flotation, which is neatly placed under the rowing stations and aft deck.

 Framing system:

-The aluminum version of the Catspaw Dinghy will have no Transverse frames - Only Longitudinal frames opposite the 'Plank on Frame' version which has no Longitudinal Frames.
+The aluminum version of the Katspaw Dinghy will have no Transverse frames, opposite the 'Plank on Frame' version which has no Longitudinal Frames.

 The below rendering shows five (5) longitudinal frames, (magenta), between the sheer longitudinal and Center Vertical Keel - CVK.

-The longitudinal are temporally supported by nine (9) 1/2" plywood, (white), temporary Hull Formers until the shell plating .
+While under construction the longitudinal frames will be supported by nine (9) Hull Formers.
 In essence the longitudinal frames support the shell plating and the shell plating supports the longitudinal frames.
+Transverse support is provided by by the void - flotation compartments.

 catspaw-long.jpg